SocietyForArtisticResearch/PPLeiden19/features.md

 # Metadata / Licenses

+* Co-authors no longer publicly marked as co-authors.
 * Licenses (All rights reserved, CC, public domain etc.) for media
 * Import of license information from Madek
 * Copyright and licence for expositions